cfpb/design-manual/ui-toolkit/featured-content-module.md

 <div class="content-33 content-first">
 * Heading: H2, appears 30px below category, 35 maximum character count (including spaces)
 * Body copy: 16px, appears 15px below the headline, 160 maximum character count (including spaces)
-* Call to action link: Standard link colors in subheading style, appears 30px below subheading, 30 maximum character count (including spaces)
+* Call to action link: 16px, standard link colors, appears 30px below body copy, 30 maximum character count (including spaces)
-* Call to action button: Pacific Blue primary button, appears 30px below the subheading copy
+* Call to action button: Blue primary button, appears 30px below the body copy
 </div>

 <div class="content-33 content-first">
-* Category is an 18px black minicon and H4 text, appears 30px from top
+* Category: 18px black minicon and H4 text, appears 30px from top
 * The following five categories can be used.
 If the content does not fit within one of the five categories, you may use this icon and prefix:
 * <h4 class="cf-icon cf-icon-favorite"> Featured </h4>
 </div>